 How a Dehumidifier can help Eliminate Basement Moisture Problems

-The mild spring conditions Montreal residents have recently experienced is a welcome retreat from the harsh bitter winter we’ve just endured.
-The spring thaw has eradicated most if not all of those unsightly snow banks, which gives Montrealers a clear indication that spring has finally arrived.
+The mild spring conditions Toronto residents have recently experienced is a welcome retreat from the harsh bitter winter we’ve just endured.
+The spring thaw has eradicated most if not all of those unsightly snow banks, which gives Torontoers a clear indication that spring has finally arrived.
 There are likely numerous spring maintenance items on your checklist but keeping your basement dry is a critical component of home maintenance to fight against basement leaks, mould and overall property damage.
 With the weather warming up outside your home, internal temperatures will need to be adjusted, and so will humidity levels.
 Warmer climate holds more moisture in the air and this affect can be felt inside the home, especially in the basement where humidity levels are highest.
 If you’ve noticed changes in your home’s air quality, it might be time for a dehumidifier which is one of the simplest yet most commonly overlooked basement waterproofing devices which can help ensure a dry basement throughout spring, summer, and year round.

 Photo courtesy of ajmadison.com